larsreed/jsonschemadocs/README.md

 # Writing schemas

-* JSON Schema
+## Create a pure JSON Schema

 Start off by creating your actual schema, as per https://json-schema.org/

 For precise vocabulary, see https://tools.ietf.org/html/draft-bhutton-json-schema-validation-00

-* Additional information
+## Additional information

 * Decide on the headings you want for additional information, e.g. "Sample values".
   Add these as separate properties to the schema, alongside the regular schema keywords, but prefix the names with **"x-"**, and replace spaces with underscores -- i.e. *x-sample_values*.
   Such values will appear in the documentation, but will be stripped from the recreated schema output (see below).
 * You may also append other properties that appear neither in the documentation nor in the schema by starting the property names with **"ignore-"**.
 * JSON is not fond of repeated attributes, does not allow a string property to span multiple input lines, and the tool currently handles arrays rather badly...
   To include multi-line strings, use `\n` to denote where you want line breaks, but don't actually add any line breaks.
   We should perhaps fix that, some day...
 * To embed *links* in documentation, use either `linkTo(url)` or `linkTo(url, text)` (for the former, the url is also used as the actual link text).

 * Sample:
 ```json